 Choosing and Preparing for Your MALS Courses

 Seminar in Liberal Studies orients you to the requirements of graduate-level critical thinking and writing.
-New schools of thought such as multiculturalism, post-modernism, and feminism have challenged older assumptions about knowledge.
+New schools of thought, such as multiculturalism, post-modernism and feminism, have challenged older assumptions about knowledge.
 Interdisciplinary approaches have reconfigured the relationships among formerly separate fields.
-Seminar will familiarize you with some of these developments.
-It will allow you to locate yourself among the ideas and inquiries that make up contemporary academic life and to articulate your questions and curiosity, considering the relationship of liberal studies to your own personal, intellectual, and professional trajectory.
+This seminar will familiarize you with some of these developments, help you locate yourself among the ideas and inquiries that make up contemporary academic life, articulate your questions and curiosity and consider the relationship of liberal studies to your own personal, intellectual and professional trajectory.

 You will register for your section of Models by selecting the topic of greatest interest to you.
 Each interest topic is led by a different course instructor.
 The different Models topics available are described in the online registration system list of term courses.